SEJIN-JEON/SEJIN-JEON.github.io/index.md

 I am a visiting professor in School of Liberal Arts, SEOULTECH University.

 Served as a lecturer in Literature, Culture, and Writing at Seoul National University (SNU), University of Seoul (UOS) and Dankook University (DKU).
-My research focuses on contemporary Korean poetry studies including study of translation, Digital Humanities, 1930s Kyungsung Cultures.
+My research focuses on Korean Moderon poetry including study of translation, Digital Humanities, 1930s Kyungsung Cultures.

 ## Education
 - **Seoul National University**